lola-tech/graphql-kimera/packages/graphql-kimera/README.md

 ## Acknowledgements

-The "Kimera" name has been inspired from greek mythology - [Chimera](<https://en.wikipedia.org/wiki/Chimera_(mythology)>)
+The "Kimera" name has been inspired from greek mythology - [Chimera](<https://en.wikipedia.org/wiki/Chimera_(mythology)>), and the logo harkens back to the graphql logo.

 ## Tips (FAQ)

-### Currently Kimera mocks ID scalars as a string.
+### Currently, Kimera mocks ID scalars as a string.
 Perhaps it is possible to mock them with unique values?

-Adding different IDs for all types is currently opt in, in the sense that you can do this as a consumer of Kimera in one go by defining a builder for the ID type in which you could use the uuid package ([details here](https://github.com/lola-tech/graphql-kimera/issues/64#issuecomment-636201513)).
+Adding different IDs for all types is currently opt in.
+You can optionally do this as a consumer of Kimera by defining a builder for the ID type in which you can use the [uuid](https://www.npmjs.com/package/uuid) package - [details here](https://github.com/lola-tech/graphql-kimera/issues/64#issuecomment-636201513).